 According to Oricon, High School DxD was the sixth top-selling light novel series in Japan for 2012, selling a total of 654,224 units.[49]
 Also, in 2013 High School DxD sold over 346,173 copies according to Oricon.[50]
 The English version of the first manga volume reached No. 2 in the New York Times best-seller list.[51]
 As of May 2, 2024, the series sold more than 7.8 million copies in print worldwide.
 [52]

-The anime adaptation of High School DxD received mixed reviews, with critics praising the visuals, musical score, and sometimes the salacious scenes.
-The plot left critics divided.
+The anime adaptation of High School DxD received favourable reviews, with critics praising the visuals, musical score, and sometimes the salacious scenes.
 Sequential Tart, in a review of the anime, praised the animation quality, voice acting, and salacious scenes, as well as the depth of the "actually really engaging" plot.[53]
 Finding the animation "to die for" and the music "fun throughout", Active Anime lauded DxD as "a kick ass action comedy that's crazy sexy", with "sexy devil ladies, a hero with heart, and exhilarating action mak[ing] this a win-win!"[54]
 Stig Høgset of THEM Anime Reviews agreed on DxD being "a whole lot of fun", praising the characters, salaciousness, and visuals.
 Writing that "High School DxD turned out to be a really pleasant surprise", Høgset continued that "I will certainly look into the sequel if FUNimation ever gets it out the door on disc."[55]

 Notes